 Men can quarrel with one another and have a generally contentious attitude, yet this would not apply to the marital relationship.
 Why?
 Because contentiousness has to do with fighting with someone until your perspective or will wins out.
 In Old Testament culture where men retained decision-making authority, even if argument ensued where the husband enforced his will, his actions would not be considered quarrelsome.
 In a world where a man is supposed to get his way, no matter how difficult he might be, fighting to get his way can never be classified as contentious.

 Neither would the ancient world conceive of a husband as “nagging” his wife.
 Nagging ensues when one individual possesses the power to resist or say no to the other’s wishes.
 The “less empowered” person then resorts to nagging in an attempt to get what they want.
-This state of powerlessness over wives and children was simply not the perceived position of husbands during biblical times.
+Powerlessness with respect to wives and children was simply not the perceived position of husbands during biblical times.
 Even if a wife resisted her husband and he turned to nagging as a solution, a patriarchal culture would not identify his behavior in that way.

 So the real reason Old Testament culture associated sins like complaining, quarreling and nagging with wives was its perception of proper social hierarchy, not because they are innate, gender-specific qualities.